adamsilver/fdpb/05-Inbox-Management.md

 ### Button location

-Traditionally, submit buttons are placed after the form fields.
+Traditionally, submit buttons are placed after form fields.
 Up to now this is exactly what we've done.
 This made sense, as users typically have to answer the questions from top to bottom.
-And once they have finished answering the questions they can submit.
+And they submit once they've finished filling out the form.

 With a form like this, the same logic doesn't necessarily follow.
 Users who wish to select and act on individual emails will probably not step through each and every checkbox.

-Moreover, placing the buttons at the bottom of a long list doesn't aid discoverability.
+Moreover, placing the buttons at the bottom of a long list doesn't aid discovery of that action.
 For these reasons, it makes sense to place the buttons at the top.

 [There is another option though.
 We can use CSS to enhance the buttons so that they are *sticky*.
 That is they will stay on screen even if users scroll.
 This is not something to do haphazardly though.
-Using sticky elements take up space and can be visually noisy, particuarly if users are in browsing mode.
+Sticky elements take up space and can be visually noisy when trying to read the content.]

-If you want to test this, make sure you do so on a wide range of browsers, screen sizes and users, performing different tasks: browsing and editing.]
+[If you want to test this, make sure you do so on a wide range of browsers, screen sizes and users, performing different tasks: browsing and editing.]

 ### The multiple submit button problem

-All our forms, up to now, have had a single submit button.
-Having once choice wherever possible makes it easier for users as it requires less thinking.
-However, our inbox has multiple actions and therefore many submit buttons.
+All our forms, up to now, have had a single button.
+Having one choice wherever possible makes it easier for users as it requires less thinking.
+However, our inbox has multiple actions and therefore multiple buttons.

-Multiple submit buttons are problematic due to the way *implicit* submission works with the keyboard.
-You may have realised you can submit a form by pressing *enter*, when the focus is within a field (as opposed to a button).

-If the user does press enter, then the form will submit as if the user had **pressed the first button**.
-This is the *implicit* bit.
-This is something that wherever possible we should design out of a system.
-That is explore alternative ways to provide the functionality without combining forms.
+Multiple buttons are problematic due to the way *implicit* submission works with the keyboard.
+You may have realised you can submit a form by pressing <kbd>enter</kbd>, when the focus is within a field.
+If the user presses <kbd>enter</kbd>, then the form will submit as if the user had pressed the *first* button&mdash;this is the *implicit* bit.
+Where possible, we should design multiple actions out of a single interface.
+We should exhaust alternative solutions to provide the functionality by separating forms and tasks.

 For example, consider the following form that combines *save* and *delete* actions:

 ![Save and delete form combined](./images/save-and-delete-form-combined.png)

 In this case we might consider splitting up the forms into two.
 One for saving and one for deleting.
-To make this work we would need to consider the end to end experience&mdash;not just the form in isolation.
+To make this work we need to consider the end to end experience&mdash;not just the form in isolation.

 Our inbox *could* be designed differently.
 For example, we could have the actions first.
 Clicking an action takes the user to a dedicated form where the user selects which emails to apply to the action.